sophiapeach7/FBCE-Image-Processing/README.md

 SETUP:

 MainMacro and ImageClean.m utilize temporary directories the path of which might need to be changed depending on where GitHub folder is located and where the user prefers to store temporary folders.
-To change directories in MainMacro go to Plugins > Macros > Edit... and open MainMacro_v..._.ijim.
+To change directories in MainMacro go to Plugins > Macros > Edit... and open MainMacro_v3.0.0_.ijim.

     Default directory in MainMacro:
         Temp_Dir = "C:/Users/Sophia/Documents/GitHub/FBCE_ImageProcessing";